noysaadon/Musketers/README.md

 Introduction
 This project is a Django-based application for managing volunteers and charities.
 It includes functionality for filtering and displaying volunteers and charities based on different criteria.

+**Target
+The primary goal of Musketeers is to connect people who wish to give their time or resources to volunteer associations.
+Whether you want to support a cause or contribute to a charity, this platform helps you find the right opportunities to make a meaningful impact.

 Setup Instructions
 Prerequisites
 Python 3.11